blevine/keycloak-graphql/README.md

 ## Debugging the Keycloak container while running the tests
 The tests programmatically instantiate a [Keycloak test container](https://github.com/dasniko/testcontainers-keycloak).
 To debug into the Keycloak test container (as opposed to debugging the tests themselves):
-1. Run `DEBUG_PORT=nnnn mvn text`.
+1. Run `DEBUG_PORT=nnnn mvn test`.
 During startup, you'll see messages indicating that the container is starting in DEBUG mode.
 The container will wait until you've attached your debugger to proceed.
 2. Attach your debugger to the Keycloak server on the port you chose. _You'll need to do this twice.
 The first time, the attach succeeds, but then exits after a few seconds.
 Attach your debugger again to actually attach to the Keycloak